About the I Love My Librarian Award

 Nominations for the 2016 I Love My Librarian Awards will open in June.
 Sign up here to be notified about future I Love My Librarian Award activity.

 The I Love My Librarian Award encourages library users to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.

-10 librarians in 2014 received a $5,000 cash award, a plaque and $500 travel stipend to attend an awards reception in New York, hosted by The New York Times, on December 2, 2014.
+10 librarians in 2015 received a $5,000 cash award, a plaque and a travel stipend to attend an awards reception in New York hosted by Carnegie Corporation of New York.
 In addition, a plaque given to each award winner’s library.